port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

 ### Set up the Kubernetes exporter

-Now it is time to populate you Port environment with entities using Port's Kubernetes Exporter.
+Now it is time to populate you Port environment with Entities using Port's Kubernetes Exporter.

 :::tip
 Get to know the basics of our Kubernetes exporter [here!](../exporters/k8s-exporter/quickstart.md)